adobeio/adobeio-documentation/README.md

 ### Optional :<a name="Configure-Advanced-Adobe-I/O-Events">Adobe I/O Events' OSGI to XDM Event Mapping Configurations</a>

-For all the Adobe I/O event types known to the Adobe I/O Event Model, there is a `Adobe I/O Events' OSGI to XDM Event Mapping Configuration`
+For all the Adobe I/O event types defined by the Adobe I/O Event Model there is a `Adobe I/O Events' OSGI to XDM Event Mapping Configuration`

 for each of these you can change/edit

 * The OSGI Topic you want to observe: `osgiTopic`
-* The OSGI Filter you want to apply in your osgi event observation: `osgiFilter`
+* The OSGI Filter you want to apply in your osgi event observation, if left empty no osgi filtering is done: `osgiFilter`
-* The JCR osgiJcrPathFilter to filter the OSGI events further, if empty no resource path filtering is done: `osgiJcrPathFilter`
+* The JCR osgiJcrPathFilter to filter the OSGI events further, if left empty no resource path filtering is done: `osgiJcrPathFilter`
-* the Osgi Event Handler Type ( i.e Class Name of the Class extending BaseAdobeIoEventHandler): `osgiEventHandlerClassName`
+* The Osgi Event Handler Type (use the default `com.day.cq.dam.eventproxy.service.impl.listener.AdobeIoEventHandler`  to map any custom osgi event): `osgiEventHandlerClassName`
-* the Adobe I/O XDM Event Type (i.e Class Name) you want to map the OSGI event to : `adobeIoXdmEventClassName`
+* The Adobe I/O XDM Event Type to map the OSGI event to, again use the default (`com.adobe.xdm.event.OsgiEmittedEvent`) to map your custom osgi events : `adobeIoXdmEventClassName`
-* the Adobe I/O Event Code (unique to your Event provider, i.e. unique to your AEM instance/cluster: `adobeIoEventCode`
+* The Adobe I/O Event Code (unique to your Event provider, i.e. unique to your AEM instance/cluster: `adobeIoEventCode`
-* the Adobe I/O Event Label as it will appear on the Adobe I/O Console: `adobeIoEventLabel`
+* The Adobe I/O Event Label as it will appear on the Adobe I/O Console: `adobeIoEventLabel`

 The various OSGI event handler will intercept the events according to these value and then map these OSGI events to the Adobe I/O Event Model before forwarding them to Adobe I/O.